 But what if we showed you how Jacobs is harnessing the power of location, integrating powerful geospatial analysis and visualization tools on mobile devices to streamline the process of identifying and prioritizing buildings with potential harmful vapor intrusion risks before they can impact human and infrastructure health?

-reduction in level of effort needed for VI sampling – equating to a reduction of more than 1.5 weeks in time spent reporting and visualizing results
+reduction in level of effort – a reduction of 1.5+ weeks in time spent reporting and visualizing results

 locations sampled with more than 10,000 sample results recorded to-date

 High-resolution field instruments and automated tools help field and offsite project teams to visualize results in near real-time, allowing for better, faster collaboration and ultimately a more rapid decision-making process for government agencies and private companies.

 Vapor intrusion air sampling, anywhere on-the-go